 When you plan a workflow, you decide what actions need to happen to prepare your app for deployment, then codify and orchestrate the deployment process by:

-- Organizing and ordering the steps and sub-steps into stages
+- Organizing and ordering the steps into stages

 - Assigning actions that need attention or action by users, such as app signing, testing, or stakeholder sign-off